-The Premier's Debating Challenge for Years 11 and 12 is a 1-hour unassisted preparation debating competition in which government schools can enter up to 2 teams with a fee of \$100.00 per team.
+The Premier's Debating Challenge for Years 5 and 6 is a 1-hour unassisted preparation debating competition in which government schools can enter up to 2 teams with a fee of \$100.00 per team.
 You'll cooperate with your opponents to pick a date and time that suits you both, and then you'll meet either online or in-person 1 hour and 10 minutes before the debate is due to start.
 You'll pick the topic together, toss a coin to decide which team is on which side, and then the teams will have 1 hour to prepare their case.
 During that time they're not allowed any help from any other student or teacher, and they're not allowed to look anything up or use any templates or research-it's just 4 students and blank paper and pens and that's it.
+Then they'll debate and an adjudicator will announce the winner and give the teams feedback on how to keep improving.